ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Command-line SSH Clients
 --------------------------

-SSH (Secure Shell) is a client-server architecture that provides a secure channel over an unsecured network.
-An SSH client is a program for logging securely into and executing commands on a remote machine.
+SSH is a client-server architecture that provides a secure channel over an unsecured network.
+An SSH client is a program for securely logging in to and executing commands on a remote machine.
 SSH encrypts the data sent over an open network, such as the internet, so that it can't be read by others.

 Several SSH-based clients are available for accessing Nightingale.
-The client you use depends on your workstation’s operating system.
+The client you use will depend on your workstation’s operating system.

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~~~